NVIDIA/FasterTransformer/docs/gpt_guide.md

 The source codes are put in `src/fastertransformer/models/multi_gpu_gpt/ParallelGpt.cc`.
 The arguments, input tensors and output tensors of GPT:

 * Arguments:
-  1. Maximum batch size
+  1. Maximum batch size (Deprecated, move to input)
-  2. Maximum sequence length
+  2. Maximum sequence length (Deprecated, move to input)
-  3. Maximum input sequence length
+  3. Maximum input sequence length (Deprecated, move to input)
   4. beam width for beam search.
 If setting b to be 1, then we don’t use beam search but use sampling.
+(Deprecated, move to input)
   5. Head number
   6. Size per head
   7. Intermediate size.
 The inter size of feed forward network.
 It is often set to 4 * head_num * size_per_head.